tabilzad/ktor-docs-plugin/README.md

 * Support for polymorphic types with discriminators
 * Option for an automatic tag resolution from module/route function declaration
 * Tag descriptions
-* Parsing kdocs do for schema property descriptions
+* Parsing kdocs for schema/property descriptions

 ## Sample Specification